RafiulAlam98/RafiulAlam98/README.md

 ### Hi, I'm M. Rafiul Alam Tonmoy
-#### Full Stack Developer
+#### Junior Software Engineer
-A full-stack web developer with a passion for creating beautiful, functional websites.
-I specialize in the MERN stack as well as the MEAN stack and have experience with a variety of modern web development frameworks and libraries.
-I take pride in my attention to detail and strive to make sure all websites I develop are able to serve their purpose.
+I am a junior software engineer with a passion for creating beautiful, functional websites.
+I specialize in the MERN stack and the MEAN stack and have experience with various modern web development frameworks and libraries.
+I take pride in my attention to detail and strive to make sure all websites I develop can serve their purpose.
 I have experience in Typescript, Angular, React, Next Js, Redux, Node.js, Express Js, Nest Js, MongoDB, Postgres, Prisma and other web development trends.
-I am familiar with all the necessary tools needed to create a website, including version control systems and task management tools.
+I am familiar with all the necessary tools to create a website, including version control systems and task management tools.
 And I'm here for whatever you need.
 Let me know how I can help!

-😍 Skills: HTML / CSS / JAVASCRIPT / FIREBASE / TYPESCRIPT / REACT / NEXT JS / REDUX / ANGULAR / NODE JS / MongoDB / NEST JS / POSTGRESQL / PRISMA
+😍 Skills: HTML / CSS / JAVASCRIPT / FIREBASE / TYPESCRIPT / REACT / NEXT JS / REDUX / ANGULAR / NODE JS / MongoDB / NEST JS / POSTGRESQL / PRISMA / .NET Core / DOCKER

-- ✔ 🔭 I’m currently working on Softlab IT
+- ✔ 🔭 I’m currently working on Prohelika X
 - ✔ 🌱 I’m currently learning Docker, AWS Deployment, Testing, GraphQL, React Native
 - ✔ 👯 I’m looking to collaborate on GitHub
 - ✔ 💬 Ask me about Web Development